 Since buoyancy is in play, the heated air inside the envelope will stay inside and not escape.
 The operator only has a limit to the highest altitude they can reach with the balloon.
 At a certain height, the air will become especially thin, which will cause the balloon to stop rising no matter how much it is heated.
 For more information, read our post: How High Can a Hot Air Balloon Go?

 Steering a hot air balloon is fairly straightforward, but it requires skill to maneuver it properly.

 Interested in becoming a pilot?
 Check out our guide and learn how to get a hot air balloon license.

 The ability to go up and down is the only direct means for the operator to control the hot air balloon.
 To get the craft to go in a different direction horizontally, they need to change its vertical positioning and take advantage of the way the wind blows.

-The operator does this by rising up and going down at the right altitudes – riding the wind as they do so.
+The operator does this by rising up and going down at the right altitudes, riding the wind as they do so.
 Changing the altitude is the primary technique that an operator would take advantage of since wind is stronger higher in the atmosphere.

-Despite having straightforward controls to operate it, landing a hot air balloon is a different matter altogether.
+Landing a hot air balloon is a different matter altogether.
 They aren’t the same as regular aircraft that are capable of landing in designated locations.